 While Bandit's ingenious imaginary emu Shaun may be the easier option for a pet (because it’s *imaginary*), it's hard not to watch Bluey and immediately want to add a new dog to your household.
 The adorable animated series is a hit with parents and kids around the world, thanks to the boundless love and imaginative play exhibited by the Heeler family at its center.
 Bandit, Chili, Bluey, and Bingo may be dogs, but they're also one of TV's most relatable families.
 However, even the most ardent Bluey fan may find themselves wondering exactly what kind of dog Bluey is.

 Since the intrepid Bluey is a bright blue pup with dark markings around her eyes and tail, she doesn't exactly look like a real dog.
 Of course, that's part of the show's charm.
-Sure, it's about a family of doggos.
-But this smart animated series isn't afraid to tackle serious and lighthearted subject matter alike, including aging grandparents, talking to kids about death, and why parents don't have "favorites" when it comes to their kids.
+Sure, it's about a family of doggos, but this smart animated series isn't afraid to tackle serious and lighthearted subject matter alike.
+Over the seasons, that has included conversations about aging grandparents, talking to kids about death, and why parents don't have "favorites" when it comes to their kids.

 What kind of dog is Bluey?